OutSystems/docs-odc/src/eap/neo-differences.md

 Project Neo uses the term **stage** instead of **environment**.
 A stage (Development, Test or Production) is a step within your continuous delivery pipeline that includes Runtime resources.
 Project Neo separates Platform and Runtime resources, allowing development to scale independently of apps deployed to different stages.

 Project Neo has a centralized code repository, which enables you to build your app once, and then deploy it to multiple stages.
 In Project Neo, when you click the 1-Click Publish button in Service Studio, your code builds and your app is deployed to the Development stage.
 A container image is also saved in a registry.
-When you're ready to promote your app to the next stage (for example, from Development to Test), the version that exists in the registry is promoted without the need to recompile any code.
+When you're ready to promote your app to the next stage (for example, from Development to Test), the revision that exists in the registry is promoted without the need to recompile any code.
 In Project Neo, Service Studio connects to the Platform, which pushes content to the Development stage.
 Service Studio doesn't connect to the Test or Production stage.

 In contrast, OutSystems 11 has a code repository per environment (Development, Test, and Production), which requires rebuilding each time you deploy to a new environment.
 Additionally, in OutSystems 11, Service Studio connects to each environment where you build and deploy your apps.